Community active transport measures –

 Walk Bike Blairgowrie

-The Walk-Bike Blairgowrie project goal is to protect the relaxed, less urbanised seaside feel of Blairgowrie – by encouraging walking and cycling rather than short trip car use.
+The pro-bono Walk-Bike Blairgowrie community project goal was to protect the relaxed, less urbanised seaside feel of Blairgowrie – by encouraging walking and cycling rather than short trip car use.
 Improving opportunities for an active lifestyle brings fun, health, tourism and sustainability benefits to the community.

 We are about small cost changes, for big benefits.
 We are about engaging with Council and the community for quick actions and lasting results.
 When everyone sees something as a good idea, then let’s do it together.

 1. Re-instate a continuous walking track in the Pt Nepean Road public road reserve, generally 20m back from the main road towards the houses, by linking over-grown paths, existing service roads and the new paved shared paths.
 This will provide a direct enjoyable opportunity for locals to commute-walk to the local Blairgowrie shops and for tourists to enjoy an outing-walk from Rye to Sorrento – Completed with some variation.

 2A.
 A large bicycle rails installation at the Blairgowrie shops to encourage cycling rather than driving to the shops.